Gemba/skyscraper/docs/FRONTENDS.md

 EmulationStation stores a lot of additional information in the gamelist, and the set of information may differ for each game.
-Skyscraper aims to cover the most frequent used elements for scraping, currently fanart, manuals and videos.
+Skyscraper aims to cover the most frequent used elements for scraping, currently fanarts, manuals and videos.
 See the [scraping modules](SCRAPINGMODULES.md#capabilities-of-scrapers) for support of these mediafiles.